andreygubarev/python-serfio/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-`serfio` is a Python `asyncio`-only client for [Serf](https://www.serf.io/).
+`serfio` is a Python `asyncio` client for [Serf](https://www.serf.io/).
 The goal was to create client with zero or minimal dependencies.
 It allows to use it with Debian 12 (Bookworm) without installing any additional packages, besides `python3` and `python3-msgpack`.
 As far as I know, this eliminates licensing and security concerns, relieving my headaches.

 `serfio` implements all Serf RPC commands.
 It includes `streams` implemented as async iterators (everything is implemented as an async iterator 🧐).
 That was another goal: to make easy to use interface.
 At this stage of development is very straightforward and simple, and might not change in future.